How Big is the State of Alaska?

 Over 50 years ago, oil was discovered at Prudhoe Bay on the Arctic coastlines of the North Slope of the Brooks Range.
 This motivated a seven-company agreement to build a $7.7 billion dollar pipeline, 800 miles south to the ice-free port of Valdez.
 Construction of the pipeline was started in 1975 and completed in 1977.

 The Arctic, north of the Brooks Range, is covered in rolling tundra that is barren and treeless.
 Its shores are met by the Arctic Ocean and is covered in ice seven to eight months of the year.
 The climate is extreme in comparison with the temperate climates of the continental United States.
 Summer temperatures averaged only 40° F while winter temperatures average -17° F. This is the land of the midnight sun and for two months in the summer the sun never drops below the horizon.
 While in winter, the sun never rises above the horizon for two months.
 This is the home of polar bears, walrus, grizzly bears, caribou, and wolves.
 Kotzebue and Barrow are the principal cities in the Arctic and air travel is the most common means of access to and from the Arctic.
-However, it is possible to drive the Dalton Highway, but not recommended for most without a guide or experience.
+However, it is possible to drive the Dalton Highway.
+If you are looking for a tour to the Arctic, checkout Northern Alaska Tour Company.
+They are experts in show guests this region, whether for a day or a week.

 This is the remote area between the interior and the Bering Sea and between the Seward Peninsula on the north and the Alaska Peninsula on the South.
 Nome is the most famous town in the region.
 It has a current population of approximately 3600 which is about half the size it was during the gold rush at the turn-of-the-century.
 This is also where you find the mineral rich Seward Peninsula with deposits of gold, silver and copper that are still being developed.
 High winds and high humidity mark the winters in Western Alaska while cool rainy and foggy weather prevails in summer.
 Commercial fishing is especially important to the economy of Western Alaska.
 Dillingham is the main supply port for operations in Bristol Bay, site of the Principal Fishing Grounds.